pippinbarr/cart263-2021/topics/javascript/first-class-functions.md

 ### Using an anonymous function as an argument

-Because we end up using functions like `setTimeout()` that expect a function as an argument a lot, we will very often write the anonymous function **directly** inside the argument list!
+Because we end up using functions like `setTimeout()` that expect a function as an argument a lot, we will quite often write the anonymous function definition itself **directly** inside the argument list!

 ```javascript
 setTimeout(function () {